 Freelance writer and graphic designer, Christine Emming became a writer at age eight.
-She’s as known for her baking as her linguistics because making use of that double English degree requires carbs and butter.
+She’s equally known for her baking and linguistics skills, because making use of that double English degree requires carbs and butter.

 Christine founded her design company in 1999 before she graduated college in Lincoln, NE, copywriting and producing ads for higher education clients and an obscure, liberal arts magazine called De Pen.
 Her poetry was published in The Rockpile, a college arts compilation in 1998 and 1999.
 Based more on her year of experience at the helm of the school’s newspaper, The Clocktower, and two years’ work for the campus creative group, she expanded into magazine design the following year for a dressage (aka horse dancing) organization.
 From press releases to event planning, Christine’s marketing jobs ran the full gamut.